-CHAPTER I-The Supreme Court
+CHAPTER I-THE SUPREME COURT

-- 94. Establishment of Supreme Court

-- 95. Appointment of judges
+- 94. Establishment of Supreme Court - 95.
+Appointment of Judges rt :- 1

-- 96. Tenure of office of judges
+96. Tenure of office of Judges

 - 97. Temporary appointment of Chief Justice

-- 98. Additional Supreme Court judges
+- 98. Additional Supreme Court Judges

-- 99. Disabilities of judges after retirement
+- 99. Disabilities of Judges

 - 100. Seat of Supreme Court

 - 101. Jurisdiction of High Court Division

-- 102. Power of High Court Division in respect of enforcement of fundamental rights and to issue certain orders and directions, etc.
+- 102. Powers of High Court Division to issue certain orders and directions, etc.

 - 103. Jurisdiction of Appellate Division

 - 104. Issue and execution of processes of Appellate Division

 - 105. Review of judgments or orders by Appellate Division

 - 106. Advisory jurisdiction of Supreme Court

-- 107. Rule-making power of Supreme Court
+- 107. Rule-making power of the Supreme Court

 - 108. Supreme Court as court of record

 - 109. Superintendence and control over courts

-- 110. Transfer of cases from subordinate courts to High Court Division
+- 110. Transfer of cases from subordinate cours to High Court Division

 - 111. Binding effect of Supreme Court judgments

 - 112. Action in aid of Supreme Court

 - 113. Staff of Supreme Court

-CHAPTER II-Subordinate Courts
+CHAPTER II - SUCCRDINATE COURTS

-- 114. Establishment of subordinate courts

-- 115. Appointments to subordinate courts

-- 116. Control and discipline of subordinate courts
+- 114. Establishment of subordinate courts - 115.
+Appointments to subordinate courts - 116.
+Control and discipline of subordinate courts - 116A.
+Judicial officers to be independent in the exercise of their functions

-CHAPTER III-Administrative Tribunals
+CHAPTER III - ADMINISTRATIVE TRIBUNALS